 less and less common for commercial buildings to keep a traditional landline for phone communications.

 Most of the time, there’s enough network bandwidth and cell signal availability that connecting over a cellular network isn’t a problem.
-Yet, what happens when there is a natural disaster or other emergency?
-What if you need help but don’t have a cellular connection?
+What happens when there is a natural disaster or other emergency?

 While most people have a phone within arm’s reach anytime disaster strikes, making a call relies on a cellular signal — especially in an emergency when you need to call 911, connect with a loved one, or look up critical safety updates.

 Poor Connectivity Poses Safety Risks

 Most of the time, existing mobile networks are more than sufficient to make calls, send texts, and access data.
 However, natural disasters like blizzards, earthquakes, and hurricanes can affect the actual infrastructure of a network, cutting power or knocking out cell towers and preventing a cell phone from connecting when the signal is weak or absent.